Pickleball court etiquette beyond open play

 Should I tap paddles after a tournament loss I am upset about?

 Yes.
 Take a breath, walk to the net, tap, and say "good match."
-You can be frustrated in the car.
-The paddle tap is not optional.
+The paddle tap is part of how the match ends, you can process the loss in the car.

 How long should a warm-up actually take?